meganz/MEGAchat/CodeSafetyGuidline.md

 initialization.

 ## Raw pointer handling ##
+The general rule is - whereve you can, use references instead of pointers.
+References are safer: they are guaranteed to be initialized, cannot be NULL and cannot be changed.
 * When an object has to keep a reference to some other object and that reference never changes throughout the lifetime of the object whose member it is, do not do it with a pointer, but with a reference.
 That is, the type of the member will be not `SomeObject*`, but `SomeObject&`.